AdobeDocs/analytics.en/help/implement/vars/plugins/getqueryparam.md

 The `getQueryParam` plug-in allows you to extract the value of any query string parameter contained in a URL.
 It is useful for extracting campaign codes, both internal and external, from landing page URLs.
 It is also valuable when extracting search terms or other query string parameters.

 This plug-in provides robust features in parsing complex URLs, including hashes and URLs containing multiple query string parameters.
-If you only have simple query string parameter needs, Adobe recommends using the URL parameter features using tags in Adobe Experience Platform Data Collection or the [`Util.getQueryParam()`](../functions/util-getqueryparam.md) method included in AppMeasurement.
+If you only have simple query string parameter needs, Adobe recommends using the URL parameter features using tags in Adobe Experience Platform or the [`Util.getQueryParam()`](../functions/util-getqueryparam.md) method included in AppMeasurement.

 ## Install the plug-in using tags in Adobe Experience Platform